-From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
-Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
+From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
+Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
 Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
-We also preview the following week’s project via email so you and your child can get excited for the next session!
+We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Our Engineering programs in the New Orleans region include:
+Sylvan’s Engineering programs in the New Orleans region provide:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.